Voronin Universality in several complex variables: Introduction and Main results

 One of the deep theorems on the Riemann zeta-functions is the following result of Voronin \cite{Voronin2, Voronin0}. \begin{voronin} Let $K=\{ s \in \C :|s-3/4| \leq r\}$ for some $r<1/4$, and suppose that $f$ is any continuous zero free function on $K$ that is analytic in the interior of $K$.
 Then

 \end{voronin} This theorem has been generalized to a lot of settings.
 In particular the set $K$ can be chosen as any compact set in the strip

-with connected complement (Reich \cite{Reich}, see also \cite[pp. 18-19]{Steuding}), and it has been proved for different zeta and $L$-functions such as Dirichlet $L$-functions more generally a variant of the Selberg class \cite{Steuding} assuming some standard conjectures, and the most recent spectacular case of Drungilas-Garunk{\v{s}}tis-Ka{\v{c}}enas \cite{DruGarKac}, the Selberg zeta-function.
+with connected complement (Reich \cite{Reich}, see also \cite[pp. 18-19]{Steuding}), and it has been proved for different zeta and $L$-functions such as Dirichlet $L$-functions, more generally a variant of the Selberg class \cite{Steuding} assuming some standard conjectures, and the Selberg zeta-function \cite{DruGarKac}.
 The Hurwitz zeta-function\footnote{It is customary to assume that $0<\alpha \leq 1$ in which case the Hurwitz zeta-function has a nice functional equation, but we will adopt the convention to allow any $\alpha>0$ in the definition of the Hurwitz zeta-function.}

 which like the Riemann zeta-function $\zeta(s)=\zeta(s,1)$ extends analytically to $\C \setminus\{1\}$ is an especially interesting case since its treatment depends intimately on the Diophantine properties of $\alpha$.
 In the case of zeta-functions without Euler product where the Riemann hypothesis does not hold, such as the Hurwitz zeta-function\footnote{Universality for the Hurwitz zeta-function was proved independently by Gonek \cite{Gonek} and Bagchi \cite{Bagchi2}.} $\zeta(s,\alpha)$ for transcendental or rational $2 \alpha \not \equiv 0 \pmod 1$ the assumption that $f$ is zero-free on $K$ may be removed.
 It is an open problem whether $\zeta(s,\alpha)$ is universal when $\alpha$ is an algebraic irrational number.